-- Students and senior citizens riding fare-free - Improved access to the Port of Tacoma area

-- Additional zone service connections to the fixed route network (as detailed in Section 3) - Improved paratransit access (through more fixed route service) - Greater east-west connections - Bus Rapid Transit system buildout and integration - Expanded service area boundaries (with voter approval)
+- Students and senior citizens riding fare-free - Improved access to the Port of Tacoma area - Additional zone service connections to the fixed route network (as detailed in Section 3) - Improved paratransit access (as a result of more fixed route service) - Greater east-west connections - Bus Rapid Transit system buildout and integration - Expanded service area boundaries (with county-wide voter approval)

 The expanded fixed route motorbus network, based on 735,000 annual Service Hours, was then created by using the public transit planning software program platform "Remix."
-This network, including mid-day frequencies by route, is depicted on the maps in Figure 7-2.
-The network was then modeled by the Puget Sound Regional Council Metropolitan Planning Organization for 2040 ridership (i.e., total daily boardings by existing and new or improved route), and their modeling results and analysis are provided as Appendix B.
+This network, including mid-day frequencies by route, is depicted in the map on page X. The network was then modeled by the Puget Sound Regional Council Metropolitan Planning Organization for 2040 ridership (i.e., total daily boardings by existing and new or improved route), and their modeling results and analysis are provided as Appendix B.